Salesforce Lead Developer (no direct reports/SME)

 Pre-Employment Requirements:

-A valid driver's license is required if the incumbent is to be an authorized state driver. - This position requires driving or the use of a vehicle as an essential function of the job, and the following requirements apply.
+Valid State of Arizona Driver's License - This position requires driving or the use of a vehicle as an essential function of the job, and the following requirements apply.
 Any employee operating a motor vehicle on State business must possess and retain a current, valid class-appropriate driver's license, complete all required training, and successfully pass all necessary driver's license record checks.
 The license must be current, unexpired, and neither revoked nor suspended.
 Employees who drive on state business are subject to driver's license record checks, must maintain acceptable driving records, and must complete all required driver training.
 An employee who operates a personally owned vehicle on state business shall maintain the statutorily required liability insurance (see Arizona Administrative Code (A.A.C.)
 R2-10-207.11).

 All newly hired State employees are subject to and must successfully complete the Electronic Employment Eligibility Verification Program (E-Verify).